ricardocervo/BookNBlock/README.md

 1. **Manager and Owner Interchangeability**:
    - A manager can change a block that the owner created and vice versa.

+2. **Roles of Property Managers and Guestss**
+  - A Manager of one property can be the Guest of another property and vice versa.

-2. **Multiple Guests in a Booking**:
+3. **Multiple Guests in a Booking**:
    - A booking can include more than one guest.

-3. **Booking Ownership**:
+4. **Booking Ownership**:
    - The user who creates the booking is considered the owner of the booking.
 Only the booking owner can make modifications such as updating dates, cancellation, rebooking, etc.

-4. **Owner and Guest Distinction**:
+5. **Booking Owner and Guest Distinction**:
    - The booking owner is not necessarily one of the guests.
 For example, a user might make a reservation for someone else in their family.

-5. **Date Control Methodology**:
+6. **Date Control Methodology**:
    - The API's date control is day-based.
-For example, if a user checks in today and checks out tomorrow (a one-night stay), only today's date will be considered occupied in the backend.
+For example, if a user checks in today in the property and checks out tomorrow (a one-night stay), only today's date will be considered occupied in the database.

-6. **Pre-existing User and Property Registration**:
+7. **Pre-existing User and Property Registration**:
    - It is assumed that the User and Property registration system already exists (potentially in another service).
-Therefore, this part was not implemented in the current system.
+Therefore, this part of the system was not implemented.
 A class named `DBPopulator` populates some **Properties** with their **owners/managers** when the application starts, providing sufficient data to test the main functionalities of the API.

 ## Implementation